Apply for a Caps and Lids Trading License in Dubai

 Licensing and Compliance Requirements

-Once your licence is active, maintaining compliance is straightforward but essential.
+Once your license is active, maintaining compliance is straightforward but essential.
 Key obligations include:

 Maintaining a registered address within the free zone